ZhenghanFang/DeepSTI-pytorch/README.md

 arguments:
---mode                        train (train or predict) --name                        name of your experiment --data                        path to dataset directory --train_list                  list of training data --validate_list               list of validation data --test_list                   list of testing data
+--mode                        train (train or predict) --name                        name of your experiment --data_dir                    path to dataset directory --train_list                  list of training data --validate_list               list of validation data --test_list                   list of testing data